 In the past, local flavors were touristy indulgences, from Belgian frites to stroopwafels (though both are as delicious as they are ubiquitous).
 Today, Amsterdam’s creative chefs hit more complex notes in newly opened kitchens, riffing on a breadth of cuisines from Bangkok’s street food to trendy burger joints and brasseries.
 Chief among them, Jansz., which overlooks a canal and features elegant brass accents and classic fare with a global zeitgeist.
 Dishes include a wedge salad with pork belly instead of bacon and a hanger steak with a side of Jerusalem artichokes rather than potatoes.
-Meanwhile, popular restaurant Happyhappyjoyjoy has opened a second location in order to feed the frenzy for its playful take on pan-Asian, and third-wave coffee still ripples throughout the city at spots like Black Gold, whose owner spins records from his personal collection while you sip.
+Meanwhile, popular restaurant Happyhappyjoyjoy has opened another location to feed the frenzy for its playful take on pan-Asia.
+Plus, third-wave coffee still ripples throughout the city at spots like Black Gold, whose owner spins records from his personal collection while you sip.

 The canals cannot (and should not) be missed, but they can be seen in new ways.
 For starters, the Museum of the Canals has designed an interactive exhibit with a sequence of rooms that follow the development of Amsterdam's famed waterways; each historical period is told through a different medium, from claymation to light shows.
 If you'd rather tour the canals themselves, the chief operator, Gray Line, offers classic cruises with new taste.
 One tour courses the canals over a Dutch cheese and wine pairing, and its newest offering is a private dinner cruise aboard a classic saloon boat, where the meal is brought in from one of Amsterdam’s contemporary restaurants.